FREQUENTLY ASKED QUESTIONS (FAQs)

 How often does my family member have to attend?

 No minimum is required at Uplift 100.
-We are flexible and here to listen to our families and clients to best accommodate their needs.
-It is recommended that when a member first begins our program, they attend two to three times a week to fully benefit from our program and adjust to their new routine.
+We are flexible and here to listen to our families and members to best accommodate their needs.
+It is recommended that when a member begins our program, they attend at least two to three times a week to fully benefit from our program and adjust to their new routine.

 What if my family member does not want to come to the center?